4 Common DIY Dilemmas and How to Fix Them

 1. You can BYOB … But Who Pours it?

 Your caterer will likely be willing to pour your self-procured alcohol for an additional fee.
-Otherwise, you should look into hiring servers from a beverage company, says Kelly McLeskey-Dolata, founder of A Savvy Event in Sonoma, Calif.
+Otherwise, you should look into hiring servers from a beverage company, says Kelly McLeskey-Dolata, founder of A Savvy Event in Sonoma, California.
 “The liability is huge if you use a friend or someone who isn’t licensed to pour alcohol.”

 Another option is enlisting servers from a local bartending school.
 It may be more affordable, and these motivated students are probably more reliable than your buddy who bartends on the weekends.

 2. You’re doing your own flowers.
 How do you ensure you’re not still arranging them as the guests are arriving?